Key takeaways

 Cognism

 Cognism specializes in GDPR-compliant B2B data with particular depth in European markets.
-The platform's Diamond Data tier includes phone-verified mobile numbers for decision-makers, with human researchers confirming accuracy (a meaningful differentiator for teams where call connect rates are a primary metric).
+Cognism Pro includes Diamond Verified mobile data with phone-verified mobile numbers for decision-makers (human researchers confirming accuracy), intent data integration, and buying signal alerts, a meaningful differentiator for teams where call connect rates are a primary metric.

 The database covers 400M+ contacts globally, with strong coverage across the UK, France, Germany, and Benelux regions.
 Cognism combines firmographic data with technographic insights and intent signals through partnerships with providers such as Bombora.
 The Chrome extension works on LinkedIn Sales Navigator and company websites.